great-expectations/great_expectations/docs/docusaurus/versioned_docs/version-0.18/resources/get_support.md

 - Sending an email to support@greatexpectations.io
 - Creating a new topic on the [GX Cloud Discourse forum](https://discourse.greatexpectations.io/c/cloud-support/17).
-- Reaching out in the [GX Cloud Slack community channel](https://greatexpectationstalk.slack.com/archives/C051D941XAL).
+- Post a message in the [GX Cloud Slack community channel](https://greatexpectationstalk.slack.com/archives/C051D941XAL).

 ### GX OSS support